 Chris is committed to providing the highest quality of physiotherapy care.
 To this end, she regularly attends conferences and courses to keep abreast of the latest research and treatment techniques.
 She also provides work experience placements for school and university physiotherapy students.

 Outside of work, Chris enjoys an active lifestyle including scuba-diving, walking, cycling, gardening, and pilates.
 This is necessary to balance her other love in life, cooking.

-Daniel uses a hands-on approach to assess and treat a wide range of sports injuries, musculoskeletal and orthopaedic conditions.
-His treatment techniques include joint mobilizations, massage, pilates and dry needling.
-He uses a range of specific therapeutic exercises to improve core stability, facilitate rapid recovery from injury and address long-term injury prevention.
+Reece uses a hands-on approach to assess and treat a wide range of musculoskeletal and orthopaedic conditions, sporting and workplace injuries.
+His treatment techniques include joint mobilizations, massage, muscle releases and dry needling.
+The combination of exercise science and physiotherapy knowledge enables Reece to prescribe a range of specific therapeutic exercises to address individual sports and workplace requirements.
+In particular, he has a strong focus on improving core stability and global muscle strength and endurance to facilitate rapid recovery from injury and reduce the risk of recurrence.

 Donna is the smiling face front-of-house at Keperra Physiotherapy and Sports Injury Clinic.
 Her role is to coordinate appointments, administration, and reception for the practice.

 In previous lives, she has been a gym instructor and head stewardess on Queensland Rail’s Sunlander, as well as a medical secretary and receptionist for an architecture firm.